priceal/PDB/README.md

 makeProteinArray.py
 ###############################################################################

-Preprocessing of mmCIF file to extract protein chains and store coordinate data in array format designed for easy use in structure analysis.
+Preprocessing of single mmCIF file to extract protein chains and store coordinate data in array format designed for easy use in structure analysis.

 ###############################################################################
 makeDnaArray.py
 ###############################################################################

-Preprocessing of mmCIF file to extract DNA chains and store coordinate data in array format designed for easy use in structure analysis.
+Preprocessing of singe mmCIF file to extract DNA chains and store coordinate data in array format designed for easy use in structure analysis.

 ###############################################################################